mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-26"></a>
 [Back to top](#top)
 ## FL-26 -- Rep. Debbie Mucarsel-Powell (D) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-26)
-## Committees
-Debbie Mucarsel-Powell is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019